-A growth metric that investors, business leaders, and customer success teams emphatically agree on is the Net Dollar Retention (NDR).
+A growth metric that investors, business leaders, and customer success teams emphatically agree on is the Net Revenue Retention (NRR).

-NDR, similar to Net Revenue Retention (NRR), makes a non-linear contribution to the growth of a business.
+NRR, similar to Net Dollar Retention (NDR), makes a non-linear contribution to the growth of a business.
 And is a straightforward determiner of whether the business is a growth business.
 Or not.

-Public companies report on NDR (or its variation) as it shows actual growth period-over-period.
-More about actual growth shortly, but the underlying components that make up NDR are essential to track, manage, and gain insights into the company's retention and growth performance.
+Public companies report on NRR (or its variation) as it shows actual growth period-over-period.
+More about actual growth shortly, but the underlying components that make up NRR are essential to track, manage, and gain insights into the company's retention and growth performance.